Svetasv logo

 Chapter 11 7b Then I took two staffs and called one Favor and the other Union, and I shepherded the flock.

-Acting as God, Zechariah took up two staffs that represent covenants between God and the Israelites.
+Portraying God, Zechariah took up two staves that represent covenants between God and the Israelites.
 The staff called Favor represents the Old Covenant that bestowed a favoured spiritual status to the Israelites (Exodus 19:5-8); the staff called Union represents the bond between the Israelites and the land of Israel, a bond that was created through promises from God (see Genesis 15:18–21, Genesis 28:13, Exodus 23:31–33).
-This prophetic action by Zechariah indicates that, throughout this Period, the Judahites would continue under these covenants - they were only revoked in 70AD at the end of this Period.
+This prophetic action by Zechariah indicates that the Judahites continued to be under these covenants throughout this Period (26AD-70AD) - they were only revoked in 70AD at the end of this Period (see Pivot X and Subunit B2 below).

 Subunit C1: Christ dies on the cross (30AD) (11:8-9)